A Northfield housing project needing an infusion of cash to move forward has gotten a hand from the Rice County Board of Commissioners

 Flood explained that the project received a score based on the inclusion of energy-efficient amenities, and that excluding them now would likely threaten the tex credits, thereby killing the project.

-Three Rivers hopes to break ground next spring, so it needs an answer fairly quickly.
+Three Rivers hopes to break ground next spring.